nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Swapping shifts: `swapShift`
 Swaps shifts between 2 staffs.
 The 2 staffs are identified using their names.

-* If no date input is provided, it assumes that the period is from the current date to the next seven days.
+* If no date input is provided, this week is taken as default.
 * If only one date input is provided, it assumes that the period is for the seven days after the date.

 Formats: